satara/3D-Convolution-for-Multidate-Crop-Recognition-from-Multitemporal-Image-Sequences/README.md

 Parameters for each model can be set within the model delcaration.
 Other models present in the script were also tested in our research and can be tweaked and evaluated.

-The script networks/convlstm_networks/train_src/analysis/analysis_fcn_journal_importantclasses2.py is used to evaluate the models, with the following options:
+The script networks/convlstm_networks/train_src/analysis/analysis_fcn_journal_importantclasses2.py is used to evaluate the models (Figure 7-13 in the paper), with the following options:

 1. "dataset" will select the dataset with "cv" for Campo Verde and "lm" for LEM
 2. "small_classes_ignore" can be set to ignore classes with few samples in any date.
 Further configuration can be done if this option is set to True to define specific classes to be ignored or to define a threshold for the classes to be considered, as done in the paper for Figure 12
 3. "skip_crf" can be set to turn CRF on and off with further configuration done within the "dense_crf" function
 4. "exp_id" can be set within each dataset to define the models to be analysed.
 For each id an "experiment_groups" can be created as an array of models with size MxN, where M is the number of different models to be evaluated and N defines number of experiments of the same model (up to five).
 So an array fo size 1x1 will evaluate a single model while an array of 4x5 will evaluate 4 models, each with 5 experiments.

+The script networks/convlstm_networks/results/convlstm_results/reconstruct/reconstruct_predictions_from_full_ims2.py is used to reconstruct the full image with the predictions of a specific model (Figure 14 in the paper), with the following options:

+1. "dataset" will select the dataset with "cv" for Campo Verde and "lm" for LEM
+2. "predictions_path" will define the model to be used
+3. "skip_crf" can be set to turn CRF on and off with further configuration done within the "dense_crf" function